 Paying someone to care for your child, elderly parent, spouse or other dependent while you work or look for work can be expensive.

-However, you might be able to offset those costs if you qualify for the Child and Dependent Care Tax Credit.
-You could be eligible to claim a credit between 20 and 35 percent of the amount you paid for qualifying child or dependent care during the tax year.
+However, you might be able to offset those costs if you qualify for the child and dependent care tax credit.
+You could be eligible to claim a credit between 20% and 35% of the amount you paid for qualifying child or dependent care during the tax year.

 Who qualifies for this credit?

-Generally, you could be eligible for the Child and Dependent Care Tax Credit if you paid for the care of a child, or other qualifying individual, so that you (and your spouse, if filing jointly) could work full or part time.
+Generally, you could be eligible for the child and dependent care tax credit if you paid for the care of a child, or other qualifying individual, so that you (and your spouse, if filing jointly) could work full or part time.
 You may be eligible for the credit if you paid for child or dependent care while you were actively looking for work as well, but you must have earned income for the year in order to claim this credit.
-If your filing status is married, filing separately, you can’t take this credit, though there is an exception.
+If your filing status is married filing separately, you generally can’t take this credit, though there is an exception.
 Check out the Form 2441 instructions to learn more.

 What type of care qualifies for the credit?